Frequently Asked Questions About MCLE in Arizona

 How many CLE hours are required?

-A total of 15 hours, of which three are professional responsibility.
-New members/registrants admitted or registered with the Bar during the first half of an educational year (July to December) have a reduced requirement of 10 total hours, of which two are professional responsibility.
+A total of 15 hours, of which a minimum of three need to be on professional responsibility/ethics.
+New members/registrants admitted or registered with the Bar during the first half of an educational year (July to December) have a reduced requirement of 10 total hours, of which a mimimum of two need to be professional responsibility/ethics.
 Members/registrants admitted or registered with the Bar during the second half of an educational year (January to June) have no CLE requirement for that year.

 When is the affidavit due?

 Unless exempted, the affidavit must be filed by September 15 of each year.

 What happens if the requirements are not completed or the affidavit is not filed on time?